NCDD’s Discussion Lists

 The main NCDD Discussion list

-Our most popular discussion list – NCDD Discussion – has 1,500 subscribers as of November 2013.
-It is a valued source for advice, inspiration, support, and food-for-thought to many in the field.
+Our most popular discussion list – NCDD Discussion – has 1,600 subscribers as of April 2014.
+It is a valued source of advice, inspiration, support, and food-for-thought for many in the field.
 Most but not all subscribers are members of NCDD.
-All subscribers should familiarize themselves with the ground rules that have been established over the years for this list.
+All subscribers should familiarize themselves with the ground rules that have been established over the years for this moderated list.

 People tend to be very generous with their expertise and know-how on the list, so it’s a great place to ask for practice-related advice.
 One subscriber recently posted that she’s “always grateful for the generosity of spirit and sharing within this group …. all the sharings are like jewels!”